nealcaren/a-century-of-negro-migration/progress.md

 ### Chapter 5
 - Footnotes: Fixed formatting, but need to do roman numerals (RS).
 - Accuracy:
-- Audio:The number "2,255" is pronounced oddly at 16:04 adding extra syllables.
+- Audio: The number "2,255" at 16:04 and "$800" at 16:44 are pronounced oddly adding extra syllables and almost skipping over the numbers.
 Proposed change: Check if there are extra commas or spaces creating this issue.
 (MN)
 - Other:

 ### Chapter 6